misiektoja/lastfm_monitor/README.md

 - Information about how long the user listened to a song, whether it was shorter or longer than the track duration and if the song was skipped
 - Email notifications for various events (user becomes active or inactive, specific or all songs, songs on loop, new entries appearing while user was offline, errors)
 - Saving all listened songs with timestamps to the CSV file
-- Clickable Spotify, Apple Music, YouTube Music and Genius Lyrics search URLs printed in the console & included in email notifications
+- Clickable Last.fm, Spotify, Apple Music, YouTube Music, Amazon Music, Deezer, Tidal, Genius Lyrics, AZLyrics, Tekstowo.pl, Musixmatch and Lyrics.com search URLs printed in the console and included in email notifications (configurable per service)
-- Displaying basic statistics for the user's playing session (duration, time span, number of listened and skipped songs, songs on loop, paused playback time and number of pauses)
+- Displaying basic statistics for the user's playing session (duration, time span, number of listened and skipped songs, songs on loop, paused playback time and number of pauses, songs played count)
 - Support for detecting offline mode
 - Support for detecting Spotify's private mode (not 100% accurate)
 - Ability to control the running copy of the script via signals